Here to Support Small Businesses

 - Maximum Loan Amount = 1 month of your average monthly payroll costs x 2.5 (note: payroll cost will be capped at $100,000 annualized for each employee).

 - Does it include loan forgiveness/grants?
-You will owe money when your loan is due if you use the loan amount for anything other than payroll costs, mortgage interest, rent, and utility payments over the 8 weeks after getting the loan (up to 75% to include payroll).
-You will not receive forgiveness if you do not maintain your staff on payroll.
+You will owe money when your loan is due if you use the loan amount for anything other than payroll costs, mortgage interest, rent, and utility payments over the 8 - 24 weeks after getting the loan (up to 60% to include payroll).

 - Interest Rate = 1.00% fixed rate